-- By the end of 2004, we will install a \$9 million ultraviolet (UV) light system to protect our water against parasites such as Cryptosporidium.
+- By the end of 2005, a \$9 million ultraviolet (UV) light system will be protecting our water against parasites such as Cryptosporidium.
 The water will pass through large pipes containing lamps resembling office fluorescent lights.
-UV treatment will not produce by-products and will not change the taste, odour or appearance of the water. - By the end of 2005, we will use chloramine to disinfect the water.
-This will allow us to use less chlorine, helping us to reduce trihalomethanes in the water.
-Chloramine will also reduce the taste and odour of chlorine in tap water.
-Chloramine has been used safely for years, and many water utilities are switching to chloramine because of its benefits. - By the end of 2007, the rest of the water treatment plant will be operating.
-There will be several stages of treatment, including ozonation and filtering.
+UV treatment will not produce by-products and will not change the taste, odour or appearance of the water. - By the end of 2007, the rest of the water treatment plant will be operating.
+There will be several treatment processes, including ozonation, filtering and chloramination.